WedersonCD/customBarChart/README.md

 - type: How the measure will be presented, in bar or line.

+- line type: If 'type' option is 'Line' you can choose between 'Solid','Dashed' or 'Dotted' line types.

+-line width: If 'type' option is 'Line' you can define the line width.

 - y-axis: Defines which y-axis the measure will follow.

 - color: Define the measure color.